 We are backed by the Football Supporters Association and registered with the Financial Conduct Authority (Community Benefit Society #7433).
 A CBS is a form of Co-operative that operates under a one-member one-vote principle and any changes to the rules must be approved by the members; only becoming effective once the FSA has agreed them, checking they are in keeping with the spirit of the organisation.

 The Nottingham Forest Supporters’ Trust is as strong as its members make it.
 The more of us there are, the more involved we all get and the more we offer our skills and raise our voices, then the stronger the Trust will be.
 We have the potential to speak on behalf of all fans, We can make a real positive difference to the future of our club.

 £1 of your initial members fee is held and exchanged for one ordinary share in the Trust.
 This means that you own part of the Trust along with your fellow members.
 Nobody can own more than one share and no matter how much one person donates along with their initial member fee their shareholding is no greater than anybody else.

 The remainder of the money, first and foremost, goes towards modest running costs (we get as much as we can through contacts and kind donations but some things, like web hosting or postage do attract some costs).

 Beyond that we’ll use funds for two things – firstly we might invest some of it into events that generate greater funds for the Trust.
 For example we may hire a venue to hold a fundraiser.

-As a member you get a few physical things, that we’ve listed out below, but more importantly you get to voice your thoughts alongside your fellow members.
+As a member you get a few physical things, but more importantly you get to voice your thoughts alongside your fellow members.
 The very core of the trust movement is embedded in this ideology – trusts exist because of, and for, their members.